 Frequently Asked Questions

-In financial terms, the strongest dividend stock company is Philip Morris International, with a $133.9 billion market value.
+In financial terms, our research suggests that the strongest dividend stock company is Philip Morris International.

 Cautious long-term investors tend to invest in dividend-paying stocks.
 Investors looking for quick wins are more likely to go for growth stocks.